Games bring people together, in many different forms! Here are the associations and clubs that will be present over these three days.

 Fumble Asylum

-In the heart of the “Cité Ardente,” our club opens its dimensional doors for you to play role-playing games such as Dungeons & Dragons, Vampire, Star Trek, or Call of Cthulhu, as well as board games.
-Typically, our campaign tables are played biweekly, and on Wednesdays, we offer introductory one-shots and open tables, providing a friendly meeting space and a playful experimentation ground where both veterans and newcomers share their experiences.
+In the heart of the “Cité Ardente”, Fumble Asylum opens its dimensional doors to play tabletop role-playing games such as Dungeons & Dragons, Vampire, Star Trek or Call of Cthulhu, as well as board games.

 Game Spirit